-- 3. Include the Google values for Client ID and Client Secret for your project, as described earlier in this section. - 4.
-Under regular and Advanced Options, include the options shown in the following appendix: "Google Social Identity Provider Configuration Details".
+- 3. Include the values that WeChat created for Client ID and Client Secret, as described in "Setting Up WeChat". - 4.
+Under regular and Advanced Options, include the options shown in the following appendix: "WeChat Social Identity Provider Configuration Details".

-When you enable a Google social identity provider in the Admin UI, IDM generates the identityProvider-google.json file in your project's conf/ subdirectory.
+When you enable a WeChat social identity provider in the Admin UI, IDM generates the identityProvider-wechat.json file in your project's conf/ subdirectory.

 When you review that file, you should see information from what you configured in the Admin UI, and beyond.
-The first part of the file includes the name of the provider, endpoints, as well as the values for clientId and clientSecret.
+The first part of the file includes the name of the provider, endpoints, scopes, as well as the values for clientId and clientSecret.